Fatty Liver: Foods to Avoid or Stop Eating

-If you have been diagnosed with a fatty liver, you might know already that there are different opinions regarding the perfect diet to reverse this condition.
+If you have been diagnosed with NAFLD, you might know already that there are different opinions regarding the perfect diet to reverse this condition.

-But there are a few common grounds when checking out all the diets recommended to cure a fatty liver: the foods to avoid.
+But there are a few common grounds when checking out all the diets recommended to cure a fatty liver: the foods one should avoid.
 Or, in some cases, types of foods to completely cut off your diet.

-As long as you avoid (or ideally, completely eliminate) the foods on this list, you can consume anything else with moderation.
-If a type of food is permitted, it doesn’t mean that you can eat a few pounds per day.!
+As long as you avoid (or ideally, completely eliminate) the foods on this list, you can consume anything else in moderation.
+If a type of food is permitted, it doesn’t mean that you can eat a few pounds per day!

 1. Fried / deep fried foods